Higher order fluctuations of extremal eigenvalues of sparse random matrices: Definitions and main results

-Since the typical order of Tracy-Widom fluctuation is $N^{-2/3}$, we conjecture that edge universality can be also recovered for $q \gg 1$.
-We can formulate a precise statement as follows. \begin{conjecture}[Recovery of edge universality] Let $H$ be as in Definition \ref{def: sparse RM} with any small $b>0$.
+Since the typical order of Tracy-Widom fluctuation is $N^{-2/3}$, in the previous version of this paper, we conjectured that edge universality can be also recovered for $q \gg 1$.
+It was indeed confirmed by Huang and Yau very recently. \begin{theorem}[Recovery of edge universality, {\cite[Theorem 1.7]{HY22+}}] Let $H$ be as in Definition \ref{def: sparse RM} with any small $b>0$.
 Let the random correction terms $\mathcal{Z}_{1},\mathcal{Z}_{2},\cdots,\mathcal{Z}_{\ell-1},\mathcal{Z}_{\ell}$ be as in Theorem \ref{thm: local law}, and let $\asedge$ be as in Lemma \ref{lem: property of tilde m}.
 Fix an integer $k\ge 1$.
 Let $F:\R^{k}\to\R$ be a bounded test function with bounded derivatives.
 Then, there exist a constant $c>0$ such that